 The Transportation Disadvantaged Local Coordinating Board (TDLCB) is comprised of various community groups that represent people who are transportation disadvantaged.
 Committee representatives are recommended by specific agencies and approved by the TPO Board.
-The purpose of the TDLCB is to assist the TPO in identifying local transit service needs and to provide information, advice and direction to the Community Transportation Coordinator (CTC) regarding the coordination of services to be provided to the transportation disadvantaged.
+The purpose of the TDLCB is to assist the TPO in identifying local transit service needs and to provide information, advice and direction to the Community Transportation Coordinator (CTC),-Votran, regarding the coordination of services to be provided to the transportation disadvantaged.
 The TDLCB provides a forum for the needs of the transportation disadvantaged to be heard.

 TRANSPORTATION

 DISADVANTAGED LOCAL

 COORDINATING BOARD

 (TDLCB)

-meetings are held the
+meetings are held

+quarterly (January, April, July

+& October) on the

 SECOND WEDNESDAY

-of theevery other month
+of every other month at

-at

-11:00 a.m. @ Votran
+11:00 a.m. at Votran and via